-There’s a fundraising strategy diagram that features in the introduction to Fundraising Strategy, the new book I’ve just co-written with the brilliant Dr Claire Routley, which I am proud to say will be published in November by DSC.
+There’s a fundraising strategy diagram that features in the introduction to Fundraising Strategy, the new book I’ve just co-written with the brilliant Dr Claire Routley, which I am proud to say was published in November 2021 by DSC.
 It is our interpretation of the fundraising strategy cycle and I’m going to talk you through its genesis in this short article to explain the thinking behind it.
 Read on!

 The origins of the diagram